OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 So what can we surmise about the parallel scalability of our `qsort.cpp` example, specifically the `sample_qsort()` function?
 We observe the following:

-- Our program shows strongly sub-linear scalability.
+- Our program shows sub-linear scalability.
 With $8$ processor cores, the parallel speedup is only $4\times$.
 - The observed speedup measurements closely follow the burdened-dag bound.
 - The parallelism of `sample_qsort()` is small, only about twice as large as the amount of cores on the laptop where the experiments were run.